 Apart from access to finance mainly through debt and equity instruments implemented by the EIB, Horizon 2020 also support in particular SMEs and start-ups to become more investment-ready via various capacity-building actions, directed at them and their national support organisations:

 For examples of more accompanying measures, please consult the Work Programmes on Access to Risk Finance at the bottom of the page.

 The European Fund for Strategic Investments (EFSI) is widening the opportunities for finance for innovation support both under its Infrastructure & Innovation and SME windows.
 The products under EFSI will be implemented by the European Investment Bank group; more information is available here.

 RDI is not only a priority sector under the EFSI Infrastructure and Innovation Window (IIW).
 It is a horizontal dimension, also present in other priority sectors of IIW (like Digital, Energy, Transport, etc.), as well as in the EFSI SME Window (SMEW) where debt and equity finance products are supporting the growth of RDI-driven / innovative SMEs and small mid-caps.
-This explains why the total level of EFSI financing devoted to RDI is 23% at the end of May 2016.
+For the latest state of play regarding EFSI investments in RDI, please click here.